 Utilize your resources!

-While our campuses will be open for the Fall 2020 semester, student access to campus will be limited to those with on-campus classes, appointments to meet with a professor, advisor or other CCRI staff, or to utilize one of the limited on-campus services like the open study spaces, computer lab, among other resources.
+While our campuses will be open for the Spring 2021 semester, student access to campus will be limited to those with on-campus classes, appointments to meet with a professor, advisor or other CCRI staff, or to utilize one of the limited on-campus services like the open study spaces, computer lab, among other resources.

 Limited In-person meetings, by appointment only, are available on campus.
 We strongly encourage students to take advantage of the many virtual resources available: